garrettladley/CoopGuide/README.md

 * Once You're Cleared, Spam Apply
     * Ideally 50+ initially.
 Remember, applying to co-ops & jobs isn't like college.
 Companies aren't obligated to follow-up on your application so it's in your best interest to cast your net as wide as possible.
 * Check NUWorks Frequently
-    * Try to check back at least once a week after your initial spam of applications since companies will post more co-ops as the semester goes on
+    * Try to check back at least once a week after your initial spam of applications since companies will post more co-ops as the semester goes on.

 ## Interviews